Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 It also has a crest that is shaped like a helmet, dark-colored legs that are feathered on all sides like a grouse, a small comb and earlobes, and a compact body.

-This breed is generally on the small side, with either yellow or black eyes.
+This breed is generally on the small side, typically having yellow or black eyes.
 Their tails steal the show, though.
-These are variegated and perfectly display the beautiful colors that make this breed notorious.
+These are variegated and perfectly display the beautiful colors that make this breed notable.

 Here is a video of Pavlovskaya chickens in different color varieties: